realm/SwiftLint/README.md

 ### Compiling from source:

-You can also build from source by cloning this project and running `git submodule update --init --recursive; make install` (Xcode 10.2 or later).
+You can also build from source by cloning this project and following the steps according to the Xcode version (10.2 or later)

+#### Xcode 10.2.x or 10.3.x

+- Run `git submodule update --init --recursive; make install`
+- Build SwiftLint to a Mac device from SwiftLint.xcworkspace

+#### Xcode 11

+- Run `swift package update; swift package generate-xcodeproj`
+	- Alternatively, make sure to open with Xcode the SwiftLint _folder_ (**not** the xcworkspace) and wait for the Swift Package Dependencies to finish loading.
+- Build SwiftLint to a Mac device (may need to manually select "My Mac" as the target device)

 ### Known Installation Issues On MacOS Before 10.14.4